 We know that you desire a lush, green lawn and you’re the kind of person who is invested in doing what it takes to achieve good lawn health.
 While lawn care services and techniques such as proper mowing, fertilization, and weed control are obviously important parts of that effort, one of the best things you can do for your lawn is having it aerated.

-While it is a very important service, we find that many of our clients don’t know much about lawn aeration or why it’s needed.
+While it is a very important service, we find that many of our clients don’t know much about lawn aeration or why they should aerate their lawns.
 This article will help clarify what lawn aeration is, why it should be performed, how often it should be done, and why it’s likely best left to the professionals.

 What is Lawn Aeration and Why Do I Need It?